Housing Mail Services has main campus locations, including the Northview community. Rosen campus also has mail services available to residents.

 For paper mail that is already stamped, it can be dropped at any of the mail centers during posted hours.
 Access to the West Plaza Mail Center drop slot is available 24/7.
 For FedEx packages, students can visit “The Spot” (https://spot.ucf.edu/) located in the John T. Washington Center, in the breezeway across from the UCF bookstore.
 For U.S. Postal Service (USPS) and United Parcel Services (UPS) packages will have to be taken to the nearest post office or store.
 To find the nearest location and for additional information, please visit their respective websites: USPS - https://www.usps.com/ and UPS - https://www.ups.com/us/en/Home.page.

 The "X"s are a placeholder for the resident's pre-assigned mailbox number.
 Once assigned, residents can find their full mailbox number in their Housing Resident Portal or by visiting their mail center.
 Once the resident knows their mailbox number, it can be included in the mailing address.
 The mailbox number is not needed to ship packages; however, it is encouraged that it be included for identification purposes.

 Mailboxes are assigned to current student residents only, and there is no cost associated with having a mailbox.

 To obtain a mail key, students should visit their respective community’s mail center.
 Students will be asked to present their UCFID and will sign for a mail key.
-If students lose their mail key, a replacement fee of $50.00 will be assessed.
+If students lose their mail key or fail to return it prior to moving out, a replacement fee of $50.00 will be assessed.